 How much should I budget for Colombia?

 US$30/day | 95,000 Colombian Peso

-Colombian falls into the category of average South American country in terms of costs.
-It’s overall perhaps a fraction more expensive than neighbours Ecuador and Peru but compared to our Brazil backpacking budget, you aren’t spending as much and it has got cheaper in recent years thanks to the depreciation of its currency in comparison to the US Dollar, which is used in Ecuador.
+Colombia falls into the category of an average South American country in terms of costs.
+It’s overall perhaps a fraction more expensive than neighbours Ecuador and Peru but compared to our Brazil backpacking budget, you aren’t spending as much and it has got slightly cheaper over the past five years or so thanks to the depreciation of its currency in comparison to the US Dollar, which is used in Ecuador.

-If time is of the essence for you then taking a few flights, is the only way to really get to see the best of Colombia in less than a few weeks to a month.
+If time is of the essence for you then taking a few flights, is the only way to really get to see the best of Colombia in significantly less than a month.
 With a slightly increased budget, you can take advantage of this and although it’s a shame to miss out on some of the scenery, you will save hours and sometimes days by taking the aerial route.
-Even if you’re not in a particular rush, bus travel in South America can get tiresome at times and Colombia does have some of the best budget airline options.
+Even if you’re not in a particular rush, bus travel in South America can get tiresome at times and Colombia does have some of the best budget airline options in the region.
 On $45/day you can afford to fly rather than take the bus for the longer journeys although some advanced booking is advisable in order to secure the better fares.